 Your library privileges are the same as those of Central Office staff members.
 However, you will first need the following:

 You can search for a book in CUNY OneSearch.
-If you find a book in the results list, you can click on Locations to see where copies of the book are available.
-If it is not available at the library of your choice, click on Request.
-Follow the instructions (you will need your CUNY Login credentials).
-Once you've placed a request for a book, you should receive an email notification within 2 to 7 business days.
+If you find a book in the results list, you can view the "How to Get It" section to see where copies of the book are available.
+Find a copy you wish to request and click on Hold.
+Follow the instructions (you will need your CUNY Login credentials) to select a pickup location.
+When the item is ready for pickup, you will receive an email notification within 2 to 7 business days.
 After receiving the notification, you'll have 10 days to pick up the book.
-Bring your ID to pick up the book.
+Bring your ID to pick up the item.

 The quickest way to get a book is to go right to the library that owns it.
 However, if the library is too far away or you don't need it that quickly, use the inter-CUNY delivery system (CLICS).